megducharme/HubSpot_Form_Translator/README.md

 ## Directions for Local Use:
-1. create a virtual environment by running `python3 -m pip install --user formatter-env`
+1. Create a virtual environment by running `python3 -m pip install --user formatter-env`
-2. activate the virtual environment by running`source formatter-env/bin/activate` in the root directory (where your formatter-env directory is)
+2. Activate the virtual environment by running`source formatter-env/bin/activate` in the root directory (where your formatter-env directory is)
-3. finally, install dependencies for the application by running `pip install -r requirements.txt`
+3. Finally, install dependencies for the application by running `pip install -r requirements.txt`
-4. to get the application up and running, run `python manage.py runserver` and follow the above steps in your browser!
+4. To get the application up and running, run `python manage.py runserver` and follow the above steps in your browser!